 Carbon monoxide could also cause conditions that can be misdiagnosed as the flu, viral infections and chronic fatigue syndrome, among other conditions.

 How to Guard Your Home from Carbon Monoxide

 There’s no point to gamble with carbon monoxide poisoning.

 Here are three precautions you can do to keep your house safe:

 - Your house with at least one natural gas appliance, adjoined garage or fireplace requires a carbon monoxide detector.
 You should have a sensor on every level of your home, including the basement and garage.
 You also need to install one inside or outside of every bedroom.
 Don’t have a carbon monoxide alarm in your home?

 Call A-PLUS Service Experts at 301-747-3140 to get one.
 Ask our technicians about our economical Wi-Fi carbon monoxide alarms.

 - If you currently own a carbon monoxide alarm, frequently test or swap out the batteries.
 You should test batteries every three months, and get a new detector every three to five years.

 - If your carbon monoxide system sounds, leave your house immediately and call 911.

 Carbon monoxide doesn’t have to be frightening, and with the recommended actions your house can be protected from the dangerous gas.
-Take the necessary steps and call A-PLUS Service Experts at 301-747-3140 to learn more.
+Take the necessary steps and call Service Experts at 301-747-3140 to learn more.